 Harbour Centre Lookout

 Another treat for the eyes is to be had from the Harbour Centre Lookout.
-Right in the middle of downtown, take an elevator and look down onto Vancouver from almost 170m height.
-I found the 360-degree views of the mountains, the city, Stanley park and the harbour quite stunning!
+Right in the middle of downtown, take an elevator and look down onto Vancouver from an almost 170m height.
+I found the 360-degree views of the mountains, the city, Stanley Park and the harbour quite stunning!